Wrongful Death Lawyers

 If a loved one has been killed by the wrongful actions, inactions, or negligence of another in West Virginia, Ohio, or Pennsylvania, call the wrongful death lawyers at Gold, Khourey & Turak.
 Our wrongful death lawyers are available at any time by calling (304) 845-9750, by Live Chat 24/7 at GKT.com, or online.

 About Gold Khourey & Turak Wrongful Death Lawyers

-For over 43 years, the people of West Virginia, Ohio, and Pennsylvania have trusted Gold, Khourey & Turak’s wrongful death lawyers to obtain the compensation they deserve for the loss of their family member.
-Our wrongful death lawyers have the knowledge, experience, and compassion to represent families suffering from the tragic loss of a loved family member.
+Since 1978, the people of West Virginia, Ohio, and Pennsylvania have trusted Gold, Khourey & Turak’s wrongful death attorneys to obtain the compensation they deserve for the loss of their family member.
+Our wrongful death attorneys have the knowledge, experience, and compassion to represent families suffering from the tragic loss of a loved family member.

 The truth is, our wrongful death clients aren’t just clients—they’re neighbors and friends.
 Contact a GKT wrongful death lawyer today to schedule a free consultation today.

 What is a Wrongful Death Case?

 A wrongful death case can arise out of the wrongful actions, inactions, negligence, fault, or default of a person, company, or business that results in the death of another person.
 In essence, a person’s death is wrongfully caused by another person.
 When a wrongful death occurs, the family of the person killed may be entitled to significant compensation.

 Wrongful Death Case Types